-$Provide\ further\ information\ on\ the\ \textbf{practical\ application\ of\ the\ general\ provisions\ of\ article\ 3.}$
+Provide further information on the practical application of the general provisions of article 3.

 Regarding Article 3, paragraph 3, comments were received that improvement was needed regarding information on the Aarhus Convention.
 Also that information on environmental matters should be accessible in one place.
 Observations were also made on the fact that information had not been published on the status of the Action Plan from 2018 on the implementation of the Aarhus Convention and that the Ministry had not implemented all Actions, e.g. measures to promote education.
-Furthermore that the implementation report should be accessible in Icelandic.Regarding Article 3, paragraph 3, comments were received that Icelandic judges are not educated in the field of environmental protection.
-The Ministry for the Environment and Natural Resources points out that according to Act No. 91/1991 on Civil Procedure it is possible to appoint expert judges (assessors) if a case is considered to be extensive or highly important from a general perspective.
+Furthermore that the implementation report should be accessible in Icelandic.

-It has also also been pointed out before that web-sites of public institutions should in some cases be more accessible.
+It has also been pointed out before that websites of public institutions should in some cases be more accessible.

 In accordance with Action 10 of the aforementioned Action plan reforms have been made on the Ministries website and information on the Aarhus Convention are now more accessible to the public.
-TThe Ministry also intends to discuss possible reforms do a follow up due to this observation, with the institutions in question on their websites, which is in accordance with Action 10 of the Action plan.
+The Ministry also intends to discuss possible reforms with the institutions in question on their websites, which is in accordance with Action 10 of the Action plan.